 Avoid binge drinking and split your alcohol dosage evenly throughout the week.
 According to the National Institute on Alcohol Abuse and Alcoholism, binge drinking in women equals consuming more than four drinks in 2 hours.

 Avoid Alcohol Use During Adolescence And Early Adulthood

-Women who have started drinking before 25 years seem to be at a higher risk for developing breast cancer than women who started later.
+Women who started drinking before 25 years seem to be at a higher risk of developing breast cancer than those who started later.